priyansudash1999/Python-projects/numpy/numpy.md

 - Chapter 2 :- Array Properties and Operations
 - Chapter 3 :- Indexing and slicing
 - Chapter 4 :- Reshaping and manipulating arrays
+- Chapter 5 :- Stacking and Spliting in arrays
+- Chapter 6 :- Broadcasting and Vectorization

 ## Chapter 1 :- Basic of numpy